 Sorrow comes for all; from prince to pauper, in time all of us are subsumed by hopelessness where light leaves us and shadows become our best friends.
 Though we all deal with hardship differently, some medicate, some overachieve, and others get swallowed whole by it, the common factor of humanity is the wounds we all suffer as we live life.
 I have my share of scars that I have collected over time; scars that mauled my happiness and shrouded me into a seemingly perpetual ennui.
 What I feared most, the thought that I might end up despondent the way that a person close to my heart was once undone by sadness, happened to me.
 The irony of it all; that which we fear the most and try not to be the hardest is that which we become—being radically different than something is really the same thing when avoidance becomes our compass.

-This is my wound that I am mending and the gravity that I am freeing my soul from.
-It was this journey of discovery, along with a whale that came for me, that led me unto an exodus of sorts which became my pathway to Wellington, Colorado.
+This is my wound that I am mending and the handcuff that I am freeing my soul from.
+It was this journey of discovery, along with a whale that came for me, that led me unto an exodus of sorts that served as my pathway to Wellington, Colorado.
 Alone and dejected, I found myself at Fort Collins Rescue Mission on May 1st 2016 unsure of the future.
 Burdened by the present and distressed over my past, I was in shambles and in a place of hopelessness that I thought was permanent.
 I had lost all and my reputation and what I worked for was in tethers and destroyed.
 Between the enemy of me and the adversary of incomprehensible malice, I became an island unto myself.
-It hit me like a hydrogen bomb, the minute I sat down next to a “hobo” by the train tracks when I first got to Fort Collind—I was utterly lost, I became a statistic.
+It hit me like a hydrogen bomb, the minute I sat down next to a “hobo” by the train tracks when I first got to Fort Collins—I became a statistic.

 Harvest Farm thus became my sanctuary and my incubator.
 Almost a year later, I look back and realize that hardship is in fact a blessing.
 It was this wisdom that I gained through fire and distress that I was reflecting upon during Tommy’s morning devotion when all the sudden my mind was jarred from introspection to astonishment.
 Tommy put on a video by Trent Shelton titled “Your Life is not Over” where eight people are sitting in a circle and all of them share their crucibles.
 I will let you watch the video below for yourself and will let you experience the message without me tainting the meaning with my own interpretation.
 But in the first few seconds of the video, the depth and the substance of Trent’s words along with the visual floored me—the flood gates from my eyes opened and broken water (tsebel) blessed me.